SamarAnsariUK/PrivHAR-Bench/README.md

 **Dataset:** [Zenodo (DOI: 10.5281/zenodo.19352048)](https://doi.org/10.5281/zenodo.19352048)

+If you use this work in your research or project, please cite the following paper:

+Ansari, S. (2026).
+PrivHAR-Bench: A graduated privacy benchmark dataset for video-based action recognition [Preprint]. arXiv. https://arxiv.org/abs/2604.00761

+The full paper is [here](https://arxiv.org/abs/2604.00761 "Go to the Priv-HAR paper").

 ## Overview

 PrivHAR-Bench provides 1,932 source videos across 15 activity classes, each distributed in 9 parallel privacy tiers: